algolia/shipjs/website/reference/all-config.md

 If `monorepo` is defined, Ship.js will treat the project as a monorepo.

 :::warning NOTICE
-Ship.js currently does not provide independent versioning.
-It means all the packages in the monorepo must have the same version.
+Ship.js currently does not support independent versioning out of the box.
+You can still support it yourself by leveraging the [`version`](#releases) lifecycle hook and use a separate tool (like Lerna) to update versions.
 :::

 ### **`shipjs prepare`**